Numigi/odoo-project-addons/project_task_link/README.rst

 Project Task Link
 =================
-This module allows to insert dynamic links in the descriptions of tasks.
+This module allows to insert dynamic links in the description of tasks.

 .. contents:: Table of Contents